 - The bookmaker will refund you the non runner horse bet amount.

 - Potential profits will also decrease.

 - If you placed this bet using a bonus, you should review the terms and conditions.
-Therefore, in some cases the betting site will cancel the bet and reactivate the bonus to use it on another race.
+Therefore, in some cases the horse betting site will cancel the bet and reactivate the bonus to use it on another race.
 While in some other cases, you will not get any refund for the non runners.